JerryFleming/PyDoc/library/stdtypes.rst

 Additional Methods on Float
 ---------------------------

-The float type implements the :class:`numbers.Real` :term:`abstract base class`. float also has the following additional methods.
+The float type implements the :class:`numbers.Real` :term:`虚基类`. float also has the following additional methods.

 .. method:: float.as_integer_ratio()